This article was written in partnership with the Bishop Chamber of Commerce and Visitors Bureau, California.

-Winter typically conjures feelings of snow and snow sports when you’re vacationing in the mountains.
+Outdoor recreation is one of the main things to do in Bishop, CA. Winter typically conjures feelings of snow and snow sports when you’re vacationing in the mountains.
 You can certainly get a hold of that up the way at Mammoth Mountain Ski Area, but there is plenty of other outdoor recreation within a close proximity to Bishop.
 To name a couple of those activities…

 The Gem Lakes trail is popular for darn good reason.
 It’s a short drive from town, and there are stunning mountain views the entire way to the lake.
 Hike this trail in the off-season (before the road closes and you have to strap on snowshoes!) and you’ll definitely find the place to yourself.
 If you don’t fancy walking in snow, there are plenty of other hikes at lower elevations for you, too!

 It’s no secret that the climbing in Bishop is world-class.
 The mild winter climate allows for cool, pleasant days outside, and the boulders in Buttermilk Country present some of the best and most interesting problems in the state.
 The jutting peaks of the Sierra as the backdrop don’t hurt either!

 Bishop has an easily walkable downtown with numerous independent shops, restaurants, cafes, bars, a brewery, a distillery, a climbing gym, and so much more (whew, have to catch my breath!).
 Truly though, the list could go on.
 This time, my friend and I explored on two wheels.
 We put ourselves on a bit of a mural tour around Bishop, and biked from building to building marveling at the local works.

 Okay, I actually went to 2 unique places: a salt lake full of natural structures call “tufa”, and a historic town with private hot springs.
 Both places are within an hour drive of Bishop–easy to access, and totally worth the trip!